 A second part of the exhibition showcases Jacquette's childhood upbringing in graphic memoir form.
-A series of 60 gouaches on paper, "Playground of My Mind," explores the adventure playgrounds of New York City in the 1960s and '70s on which the artist grew up playing.
-Like her painting, the memoir-which was published by Prestell in conjunction with the exhibition's opening-reflects upon the conflicted emotions and idealized aspects of the past; and how both our physical and media environments can indelibly alter our perception of the world.
-MC
+A series of 60 gouaches on paper, "Playground of My Mind," explores the adventure playgrounds of New York City from the 1960s and '70s, on which the artist grew up playing.
+Like her painting, the memoir reflects upon the conflicted emotions and idealized aspects of the past; and how both our physical and media environments can indelibly alter our perception of the world.